Intrusion tolerance

 Intrusion tolerance is a fault-tolerant design approach to defending information systems against malicious attacks.
 In that sense, it is also a computer security approach.
 Abandoning the conventional aim of preventing all intrusions, intrusion tolerance instead calls for triggering mechanisms that prevent intrusions from leading to a system security failure.

+Distributed computing

-There are two major variants of intrusion tolerance mechanisms: mechanisms based on redundancy (e.g., as in Byzantine fault tolerance); mechanisms based on intrusion detection (e.g., with an intrusion detection system) and reaction.
+In distributed computing there are two major variants of intrusion tolerance mechanisms: mechanisms based on redundancy, such as the Byzantine fault tolerance, as well as mechanisms based on intrusion detection as implemented in intrusion detection system) and intrusion reaction.

+Intrusion-tolerant server architectures

+Intrusion-tolerance has started to influence the design of server architectures in academic institutions, and industry.
+Examples of such server architectures include KARMA, Splunk IT Service Intelligence (ITSI), project ITUA, and the practical Byzantine Fault Tolerance (pBFT) model.